jamii/zest/design.md

 TODO We use value for both representation+notation and key/value.
 Think of a better name for the former.

 TODO Using [] for both objects and function calls is probably bad for readability.
+TODO Is there much point making reprs callable when we have `as`?

 TODO Add examples of supported operations.